molpopgen/fwdpy11/doc/pages/regions.rst

-Example: Modeling regional variation in mutation and recombination
+Regions: modeling discrete variation in mutation and recombination
 ======================================================================

-Several of the simulation routines allow the details of the mutation and recombination models to vary along a "sequence" or "region".
+The simulation routines allow the details of the mutation and recombination models to vary along a "sequence" or "region".
 A user is able to specify the details of such variation by passing *lists* to package functions.
 For example, you are able to:

 * Vary the neutral mutation rate along a sequence.
 * Vary the distribution of selection coefficients (and the dominance associated with selected mutations) along a sequence.